| |

 The turtle hatchery at Lankayan Island Resort

 At Lankayan Island’s turtle hatchery, a team of dedicated staff keeps a day and night watch on all the beaches for any sea turtles – hawksbill and green turtles – that lay their eggs on the beaches of Lankayan Island.
 Once nesting is done and the turtle has returned to the sea, they collect the eggs to keep them safe in a hatchery.
 When the babies hatch, the team counts them and then releases them on the beach to make their way to the water.
 Visitors can learn about and witness this project, if they’re lucky and a release or a nesting happens while they’re there.
 We were lucky and got to witness both.
-Click on this link for my article about the hatchery on Lankayan Island and to see some really cute clips of how these hatchlings run down the beach!
+Click on this link for my article about the hatchery on Lankayan Island.
+You’ll see some really cute clips of how these hatchlings run down the beach!

 Baby turtles racing frantically to the sea as visitors watch.